Postdoctoral Fellowships in Clinical Neuropsychology (Adult and Pediatric)

 Facilities

-Our program is housed in the Department of Psychiatry at Dartmouth Hitchcock Medical Center.
+Our primary program site is housed in the Department of Psychiatry at Dartmouth Hitchcock Medical Center.
 Each fellow has a shared office with a computer, as well as access to shared spaces such as testing rooms and the Brain Imaging Laboratory (with several workstations).
 There is a broad array of assessment instruments available in the department and the fellows have access to libraries at DHMC, New Hampshire Hospital, and Dartmouth College (including electronic access to a large array of journals).

 Benefits